 In a uniform circular motion, the object moves on a circular path at a constant speed.
 This means that the object will cover equal distances on the circumference of the circle in equal intervals of time.
 In non-uniform circular motion, the speed of the object changes.

 Although the speed is constant in a uniform circular motion, there is a continuous change in the direction of motion, as we discussed in the previous section.
-Hence, the velocity of an object undergoing uniform circular motion also changes continuously (see figure 1).
+Hence, the velocity of an object undergoing uniform circular motion also changes continuously (see Figure 1).

 Due to the change in the direction of the velocity, the object undergoes an acceleration called centripetal acceleration.

 From Newton's first law of motion, we know that a body cannot change its direction of motion by itself.
 An external force is required for this purpose.
 This external force that keeps an object moving along a circular path is called centripetal force.
 You can explore more about this force in our centripetal force calculator.

 How to calculate circular motion parameters?